khanhhungvu1508/Light-F2SRGAN/README.md

-# F2SRGAN
+# Light-F2SRGAN
-This is an official implementation of paper "F2SRGAN: A Lightweight Approach Boosting Perceptual Quality in Single Image Super-Resolution via A Revised Fast Fourier Convolution".
+This is an official implementation of paper "Investigation into Perceptual-Aware Optimization for Single-Image Super-Resolution in Embedded Systems".

 # Data prepare
 You should organize the images layout like this: